jnavno/vibration_detection/README.md

 ---

 ### Overview
-This project implements FFT (Fast Fourier Transform) to identify the dominant frequencies transmitted to an accelerometer to classify specific events occurring on trees.
-Catering only to patterns that could indicate continuous sharp spikes, like machete cuts, or slightly lower-frequency vibrations like a handsaw or higher ones like a chainsaw.
-The system evaluates potential threats to trees and sends an alarm accordingly using real-time analysis over SPIFFS.
-The firmware is meshtastic-friendly.
-The device operates at <3uA of power idle.
-A significantly lower consumption compared to strategies such as sound analysis.
-The hardware features an ESP32-S3 microcontroller, MPU6050 accelerometer, TS881ICT nano-power opAmp.
+This project implements wavelet-based vibration analysis to classify specific events occurring on trees using an accelerometer.
+It can detect machete cuts, chainsaw operation, and ambient wind based on distinct vibration signatures.
+The system evaluates potential threats and sends alerts accordingly using real-time analysis.
+The firmware is Meshtastic-compatible and operates below 3μA when idle—; far more efficient than sound-based systems.The hardware features an ESP32-S3, MPU6050 accelerometer, TS881ICT nano-power opAmp.

 ---

 ### Key Features
 - **Accelerometer Sensing**: The system measures acceleration along three axes to detect tree shaking events.
+- **Wavelet Classification**: Real-time detection of vibration types (machete, chainsaw, or wind) using db4 wavelet decomposition and peak detection logic.

 - **Threshold Sensitivity**: Adjustable threshold values enable fine-tuning of sensitivity to detect shaking events, accounting for casing rigidity and full device weight values.
 - **Data Logging**: Accelerometer data and computed work values are logged into a CSV file on the SPIFFS filesystem.
 - **Alarm System**: An alarm is triggered if the detected shaking surpasses predefined thresholds, indicating potential threats to trees.